kukuu/portfolio/README.md

 # AZZOTTO Movies

-Azzotto Movies is a sophisticated, streaming platform engineered to cater to a global audience with a specialized focus on regional cinema.
+Azzotto Movies is a sophisticated, streaming and entertainment  service engineered to cater to a global audience with a specialized focus on regional cinema.
 The platform demonstrates advanced web development capabilities, featuring a responsive, user-friendly interface built with modern frameworks to ensure a seamless experience across all devices.

 Its core functionality is driven by a structured, data-centric architecture, allowing for dynamic content curation and efficient management of a diverse media library.
 Key features include: